twixlyhq/extensions/README.md

 ### `extension.field.id: string`

-The ID of a field is defined in an entry's content type.
+The ID of a field is defined in an item's item type.
 Yields `"title"` in the example.

 ### `extension.field.locale: string`